 When I walked into the studio, I was excited to see a few artists working.
 It was during open studio time, so each person was working on a different piece.
 I learned that they have a variety of classes for both kids and adults and that you can take many of them more than once because the courses build upon each other or are designed with progression in mind.
 I’m thinking about signing up for their “Drawing for Scaredy Cats” class.
 Maybe my college classes won’t go to waste after all (my mom will be glad to hear that).

 Open studio time at Art Barn

 The art is for sale (among other items)

 Beautiful artwork is all over the walls of the studio, and the pieces are all for sale.
 It’s like going to an art gallery.
 Because there are so many different pieces of art, I had a great time looking at all of them.
 Whether you want just something small or a big ol’ painting, there’s so much to choose from.
 They also have a gift shop with pottery, jewelry, and other local artisan items.

 Just take my money!

 Art Barn has enough space to hold intimate events.
 Can’t you just imagine the photos from a gorgeous wedding held here?
 I think it would also be such a cute spot for wedding/baby showers, anniversary parties, or other small celebrations.
 I’m a bit sad I don’t have an event of my own coming up to have here.

 Imagine the really neat wedding photos on this awesome couch.
 Hmm...maybe I can redo my wedding.

 They could use your help

 Interested in visiting Art Barn?
-They are open Monday-Friday 10 am-4 pm or during classes, which are listed on their website.
-And make it a whole visit!
+There are plenty of things to do, so make it a day trip!
 Nearby places include Anderson Winery, Humane Indiana Wildlife, the Moraine Nature Preserve, 49er Drive-in, and At Home in the Woods Bed and Breakfast.
 Chesterton is also just a short 10-minute drive away.